 Use the FINER criteria to evaluate the research question's quality

-“Pruning” of the research question by removing any extraneous details (5)
+“Prune” the research question by removing any extraneous details (5)

 A good research question can inform the study objective, data collection, methodology and the relevance of the findings.
-Not having a good research question can create confusion for readers and reviewers, make the research aimless and the interpretation of the results may be difficult and pointless.
-Therefore, developing a clear, well-structured research question is critical step in any scientific investigation.
+Not having a good research question can create confusion for readers and reviewers, make the research aimless and the interpretation of the results may be difficult or pointless.
+Therefore, developing a clear, well-structured research question is a critical step in any scientific investigation.

 References